Nicolas Bouliane

 Person being left out

-What do you do if you can’t open a bank account because you can’t get a tax ID
+For example, what do you do if you can’t open a bank account because you can’t get a tax ID

 …because you can’t register your address